formlio/forml/docs/platform.rst

        that it can be imported).

 ``<provider option X>``:
-    Any other options specified within the provider config instance section are considered to be arbitrary arguments specific to given provider implementation and will be passed to its constructor.
+    Any other options specified within the provider configuration instance section are considered to be arbitrary arguments specific to given provider implementation and will be passed to its constructor.